Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data: Evaluation of Anonymization in casual XR applications

 \ethanwilsonroundone{In the abstract / introduction it's stated multiple times that the mechanisms don't violate real-time usability constraints.
 But it's not clear yet at this point in the paper what those are.
 What angular or Euclidean distance is acceptable, and why?}

 \aibragimovroundone{This a good point.
 I put a notion of this in introduction}

 Figure~\ref{fig:privacy_utility_combined} illustrates the privacy–utility trade-offs for various anonymization mechanisms applied to eye and body movement data in casual XR applications.
 The left subplot corresponds to eye {telemetry}, and the right subplot to body {telemetry}.
 Each curve represents a mechanism evaluated across a range of parameter values.
 Re-identification risk is measured using Rank-1 IR on the x-axis, while utility degradation is quantified using angular distance (for gaze {telemetry}) and Euclidean distance (for body {telemetry}) on the y-axis.
 Solid lines represent standalone privacy mechanisms, while dashed lines indicate DMM-based composites where the DMM mechanism is applied together with another privacy method such as Gaussian noise, temporal downsampling, or spatial downsampling.
+Dashed black lines represent literature thresholds shown to preserve interaction fidelity~\cite{schuetz2020psychophysics, wentzel2020improving}

 \textbf{Eye {Privacy} Mechanisms.} Among all evaluated methods, Smoothing consistently achieves the most favorable utility–privacy trade-off for eye {telemetry}, reaching the optimal region in the trade-off space.
 In comparison, Gaussian noise yields moderate privacy improvements but introduces substantial angular distortion as the noise level increases.
 Temporal and Spatial downsampling follow intermediate patterns, though both result in greater {} deviation than smoothing.